southern-cross-ai/Deepthink/README.md

 Once we have a functioning API connection, the next step is embedding this capability into **Python scripts that Unreal Engine can execute**.
 This involves creating scripts that **retrieve context from Unreal assets**, generate AI-driven content via ChatGPT, and **seamlessly inject** the results back into Unreal’s properties.
 For example, we could develop a script like **"GenerateNPCDialogue.py"**, where AI-generated dialogue dynamically populates an NPC’s text field.

 ### ✅ Step 4: Developing an Editor Utility Widget
-To enhance usability, we aim to create a **custom Editor Utility Widget** that provides an intuitive interface for triggering AI interactions inside Unreal.
-This widget could include features like:
+Depending on the project's progress and requirements, we may explore the development of a **custom Editor Utility Widget** to enhance usability.
+This widget could provide an intuitive interface for triggering AI interactions inside Unreal.
+However, its necessity will depend on how effectively other methods integrate ChatGPT into the workflow.
+Potential features of the widget might include:
-- A **text input field** where users can specify a style or context for AI-generated content.
+- A **text input field** for specifying styles or context for AI-generated content.
-- A **Generate button** that calls ChatGPT and fetches relevant data.
+- A **Generate button** to call ChatGPT and retrieve relevant data.
-- A **real-time preview window** to immediately see the AI-generated results.
+- A **real-time preview window** to display AI-generated results immediately.

 ### ✅ Step 5: Expanding Capabilities & Optimizing Performance
 Once the basic system is in place, we will refine it by: